reframejs/reframe/docs/overview.template.md

 </html>
 ~~~

-Note that, while this page doesn't load any JavaScript code and its DOM is static,
+This page doesn't load any JavaScript code and its DOM is static.
-Reframe also allows you to create pages with a dynamic view.
+But Reframe also allows you to create pages with a dynamic view.